manwar/perlweeklychallenge-club/challenge-282/atschneid/README.md

 }
 ```

-To start we convert the int to a string.
+To start we convert the integer input to a string.
 We need to make sure that the string is at least length 1, but while we're at it we may as well check if it's less than length 3 since in either case the result will be the same: no GIs.
 I think there is a neater solultion for handling an empty string than what I have here, more on that below.

 Next I make an empty vector for storing our results and initialize a counter to 1.
 Then convert our string to an iterable of chars, and get the first.
 Currently I assume this will succeed because I have already checked the length, but instead of checking the length I could check for an error getting the first char and interpret this to mean an empty string.
+Future work!

 Now the loop.
-While the current character matches the previous we implement the counter.
+While the current character matches the previous we increment the counter.
 Once we find a mismatch we check if the count is 3.
 If yes we can add a string of 3 of the previous character to the results vector.
 Then we reset the counter.

 We have to repeat the last bit after the loop one last time in case of a GI that falls at the end of the int.